Glenmore Landing Notice of Motion

 What is the City's role in this project?

-The City’s role in this project is to look at integration of the BRT and the comprehensive plan for redevelopment from a policy perspective.
+The City’s role in this project is to review the land use amendment and comprehensive plan for redevelopment from a policy perspective.
 This ensures alignment with the Municipal Development Plan, Calgary Transportation Plan and other relevant Council objectives and priorities.

 How can I give feedback?